-As noted earlier in these materials under the paragraphs dealing with procedure for probate, while the Income Tax Act, R.S.C., 1985, c.
-1 affixes liability for payment of the taxes arising from the deemed realization of registered investments on the estate, the beneficiaries in receipt of proceeds from registered investments are jointly and severally liable with the deceased's estate for payment of the applicable taxes, subject to applicable rollover provisions.
+As noted earlier in these materials in the paragraphs dealing with procedure for probate, the Income Tax Act affixes liability for payment of the taxes arising from the deemed realization of registered investments on the estate.
+However, the beneficiaries in receipt of proceeds from registered investments are jointly and severally liable with the deceased's estate for payment of the applicable taxes, subject to applicable rollover provisions.